 Apple has decided that the company will be manufacturing its own car batteries for its autonomous vehicle in the United States.
 What most other companies responsible for automated vehicles do is to source the battery of the car from outside their respective countries.
-But the Cali-based tech giant has decided to not source the batteries from suppliers in other countries, and rather start manufacturing their own on their own soil.
+But the Cali-based tech giant has decided not to source the batteries from suppliers in other countries and rather start manufacturing their own on their own soil.

 However, manufacturing car batteries in its native country does not mean that it would be a sole adventure for the company.
 Apple has reportedly teamed up with Taiwanese car makers for this venture rather than Chinese ones.
 Apple was trying to work with China’s two largest battery suppliers, CATL and BYD.
 However, since the company has made it very clear that they want the batteries to be ‘homegrown’, it is highly unlikely that Apple would end up partnering up with either of the above mentioned Chinese company.

 Taiwan-based Foxconn or Advanced Lithium Electrochemistry (Aleees) could end up working with Apple in this case.
 Both the companies have plans lined up to set up factories in the US.